gvwilson/thirdbit/src/fiction/makers-return/index.md

 she woke from a restless sleep to lie in her cot and listen to the quiet ever-present sounds of the machine that was her home.
-She knew right away that she wouldn't be able to get back to sleep.
-After half an hour of tossing and turning proved her right, she got up, scratched the stubble on her shaven head, and slipped her feet into her padded tabis.
+After tossing and turning for half an hour, she got up, scratched the stubble on her shaven head, and slipped her feet into her padded tabis.

-The lights in the corridor felt too bright, and she didn't think she could stomach another bowlful of goop, so she made her way to the bridge and sat in the captain's chair.
+The lights in the corridors just showed how empty they were, and she didn't think she could stomach another bowlful of goop, so she made her way to the bridge and sat in the captain's chair.
-She didn't exactly have permission to do that, but no one had ever actually told her that she couldn't, and anyway, none of the ark's critical systems would respond to her voice.
+She didn't exactly have permission to do that, but no one had ever told her that she couldn't, and anyway, none of the ark's critical systems would respond to her voice.